mattarderne/rdrn.dev/writing/rdrn/_posts/2020-03-28-The-crash-of-rent-to-let.md

 layout: post
 title: The crash of rent-to-let
 date: '2020-03-28 19:17:00'
-excerpt: "This time, an investigation into Airbnb and the property market, and looking for hopeful signs in the virus outbreak.."
+excerpt: "This time, an investigation into Airbnb and the property market, and looking for hopeful signs in the virus outbreak.
+Seemingly, people, property and leverage don’t always mix.
+Borrow from the bank, buy property, rent it out, generally fine.
+What if you cannot borrow from the bank, but want to get in on the Airbnb boom?
+Tough."
 exclude: false
 tags:
 - Property